Legal Insights / Fees / Adoptions: how long does it take and what does it cost?

 This is unfortunately impossible to advise on as there are so many pieces outside of the lawyer’s control and it depends on the type of adoption.

 International Adoptions: you must first work with an adoption agency and they prepare most of the paperwork.
 This process can take more than a year.
 Typically it is only after the child is in Canada that the adoption agency will provide a package of documents for us to obtain a court order.
-The part involving us to finalize the materials takes approximately 1-2 months.
+The part involving us to finalize the materials takes approximately 2-3 months and then the timeline for having the order approved will depend on the court.
 We do not have the same potential issues around service as with “direct placement” adoptions (i.e. adoptions directed by a parent and not through an agency).

 Uncontested Direct Placement Adoptions: we first have to consider the issue of whether birth parents or guardians will be consenting as it can take some time for them to receive Independent Legal Advice to do so.
 We also may need to serve birth parents or guardians with our application materials, which can be as quick as the person stopping by our office to be served by a legal assistant or as complicated as needing to hire a private investigator.
 Sometimes the court will waive the requirement for consent and/or service but these are generally exceptional circumstances and we need to demonstrate attempts to track people down.

-For uncontested direct placement adoptions (typically a family member), the process typically takes 3-6 months.
+For uncontested direct placement adoptions (typically a family member), the process typically takes around 6-12 months.
 Things that can delay this timeline are: needing to obtain the Registration of Live Birth, issues involving consent, issues involving service and court resources.

 Contested adoptions: typically at least a year, but it really depends on what steps are required to be taken.